kshootmania/ksm-chart-format/kson_format.md

         - `0`: Automatic trigger update is disabled.
         - This parameter allows kson clients to use only the OnMin value and ignore the Off and OnMax values.
         - This parameter allows kson clients to ignore values specified in `audio.audio_effect.fx.long_event`.
-        - Note: `update_period` interval count is reset at the beginning of each measure if `update_period` has a non-zero value.
+        - Note: `update_period` interval count is reset at the beginning of each measure.
     - `wave_length` (length, default:`0`)
         - Length of repetition
         - `0`: Not specified.
 (In KSM, the effect is bypassed if the value is `0`.)
-        - Note: `wave_length` interval count is reset at the beginning of each measure if `update_period` has a non-zero value.
+        - Note: `wave_length` interval count is reset at the beginning of each measure.
     - `rate` (rate, default:`70%`)
         - Length of the repeat audio
             - A value of 100% repeats the audio sample completely, and a smaller value gives a larger percentage of mute time in each period.